haniolwan/haniolwan/README.md

 # Hi there!
-I'm John Doe 👋
+I'm Hani Olwan 👋

-I'm a passionate front-end developer specializing in React.js and Next.js at Awtar Tech.
+I'm a front-end developer specializing in React.js and Next.js at Awtar Tech.

 ## 📍 Location
 Palestine, GZ